DaveCTurner/davecturner.github.io/_posts/2018-03-18-stopped-clocks.markdown

-(2022)](https://www.bipm.org/en/cgpm-2022/resolution-4) effectively commits to eliminating leap seconds for at least a century, starting in 2035, possibly replacing them with some less frequent and coarser correction whose denotation is yet to be decided.
+(2022)](https://www.bipm.org/en/cgpm-2022/resolution-4) effectively commits to eliminating leap seconds for at least a century, starting in 2035, possibly replacing them with some less frequent and coarser correction whose denotation is yet to be decided but almost certainly won't include 61-second minutes.
 Thus even the much weaker claim that _"a stopped clock is eventually right again"_ will (eventually) not be true.